-- Assess patient to ensure patient is pulseless and/or unstable.
+- 1. Assess patient to ensure patient is pulseless and/or unstable.

-- 2. Consider premedication:
+- 2. Consider premedication per MEDS:

-- A. Midazolam (3135) or
+- A. 3160 midazolam or

-- B. Fentanyl (3080) and
+- B. 3107 Fentanyl and

-- C. Ketamine (3115).
+- C. 3148 Ketamine Hydrochloride.

-- Apply pads to the patient's chest in the proper position: Adults: anterior-posterior or both pads on chest.
-Children: anterior-posterior positions
+- 3. Apply pads to the patient's chest in the proper position: Adults: Anterior-Posterior or both pads on chest Children: Anterior-Posterior positions